Mývatn in North-Iceland - Part IV - Mt. Námafjall, Krafla & Leirhnjúkur Geothermal Areas

 At Leirhnjúkur back in 2008 when I first visited this area

-Leirhnjúkur - Hófur crater in the distance
+Leirhnjúkur - the oblong lake - Hófur crater in the distance

 The shorter hike takes a little over an hour or so, depending on how many stops you make to take photos, and if you are anything like me then there will be many stops ;)